rr-manoj-dobbali/sql-style-guide/README.md

 ## Column selection

-Keep columns selected as one row per column name if there are more than three columns `select` should be in its own row
+- Keep columns selected as one row per column name
+- `select` should be in its own row

 ```
 -- Good